 Accessible Content E-Portal (ACE) is a platform that provides access to a collection of books that have been digitized and made available online in accessible forms for universities participating in the service.

 Laurier users who have registered with a documented print disability through Laurier’s Accessible Learning Centre may request a token from the ALC.
-This token allows Laurier users to access the ACE repository plus all e-books in Scholars Portal Books that Laurier Library has access to, in alternate formats.
+This token allows Laurier users to access the ACE repository plus most e-books in Scholars Portal Books, in alternate formats.
 Tokens are cancelled after graduation.

 Laurier users may request alternate formats of print books.
 Laurier Library does NOT need to own the book in print.
-An alternate format version of the book will then be made available in the ACE repository.
+An alternate format version of the book will be made available in the ACE repository.

 Please allow a minimum of one week for the book to be digitized.
 It is best to start your research early!
 The Library’s ACE Coordinator will contact you once the book is available.

 - Look for the red link to ACE in the upper right hand corner of the login page for Scholars Portal Books.

 - Sign in to ACE using your token.
 Agree to the terms of service and then login.